Tanujkumar24/CHEST-DISEASE-CLASSIFICATON-BY-USING-CT-SCAN-IMAGES/README.md

 # Chest Disease Classification Using CT Scan Images

 This project focuses on developing a deep learning model to classify various chest diseases using CT scan images.
 Leveraging convolutional neural networks (CNNs), the model aims to assist in the early detection and diagnosis of chest-related ailments.
+[Data link](https://drive.google.com/drive/folders/1Z7u504MlagwvzMQH7-X6QZQdsKowTSg8?usp=sharing)

 ## Table of Contents